November 17 History, Trivia, and Fun Facts

-Rubies and sapphires are scientifically the same mineral.
-Rubies are the red variety and sapphires encompasses any other color, with blue being the most popular and common.
+Rubies and sapphires are scientifically the same minerals.
+Rubies are the red variety and sapphires can encompass any other color, with blue being the most popular and common.

 TV Quotes… “You look mahvelous!”
 (Billy Crystal as Fernando) on “Saturday Night Live”